mui-le/blog/How_To_Make_Your_Site_Faster.md

     - Let's careful with query function because mysql maybe not understand your query to use indexes
     - Example:
         ```sql
-            SELECT field FROM table WHERE field1 + 1 = 5
+            SELECT field FROM table WHERE field + 1 = 5
         ```
         Index not work because mysql not enough smart to know that
         ```sql